Keith Park: Later life

-Almost immediately after his retirement, Park became a representative of the Hawker Siddley Group, which manufactured military and civilian aircraft.
+Almost immediately after his retirement, Park became a representative of the Hawker Siddeley Group, which manufactured military and civilian aircraft.
 He was tasked with selling aviation equipment to countries in South America, aided by his previous experience in the region.
 He met the president of Argentina, Juan Perón, in early 1947, and a contract was subsequently signed later in the year for 380 Gloster Meteor jet fighters and 30 Avro Lincoln heavy bombers.
 By May he was back in England before he and his wife, along with one of their two sons, went to New Zealand.
-There, based in Auckland, he was Hawker Siddley's Pacific representative.
+There, based in Auckland, he was Hawker Siddeley's Pacific representative.

 Park was largely frustrated in his efforts to sell his employer's aircraft in New Zealand as there was a preference for those made by American manufacturers.
-He was occasionally critical of the purchasing decisions of the New Zealand government, which embarrassed Hawker Siddley.
+He was occasionally critical of the purchasing decisions of the New Zealand government, which embarrassed Hawker Siddeley.
 In one case, he noted that while some pilots of the RNZAF still had to make do with antiquated North American P-51D Mustangs and de Havilland Vampires, the air forces of less developed countries were equipped with modern Hawker Hunter jet fighters.

 Park was also involved in the establishment of Auckland International Airport at Māngere.
 He had already highlighted the importance of such a facility to the Auckland business community.
 He had received feedback from Sholto Douglas, now a director of the British Overseas Airways Corporation, that New Zealand's airfields were particularly poor.
 In 1951, Park was named chairman of the International Airport Committee and for the next few years worked towards obtaining the necessary land and cooperation from both central and local government.